Serkan-Dursun/Sales-Analysis/reports/Tableau_Dashboard_Creation.md

-# Create comprehensive documentation of the Tableau dashboard creation process
-content = """# Tableau Sales Dashboard Creation Process
+# Tableau Sales Dashboard Creation Process

 ## Project Overview
 This document outlines the complete step-by-step process of creating an interactive sales performance dashboard in Tableau Online, from data import to final dashboard deployment.